awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 If you've added the CoreDNS Amazon EKS add\-on to your 1\.18 or later cluster, you can manage it using the procedures in the [Updating the CoreDNS Amazon EKS add\-on](#updating-coredns-eks-add-on) and [Removing the CoreDNS Amazon EKS add\-on](#removing-coredns-eks-add-on) sections\.
 For more information about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.

-If you have not added the CoreDNS Amazon EKS add\-on, the add\-on is still running on your cluster\.
-You can manually update the CoreDNS add\-on using the procedure in the [Updating the CoreDNS add\-on manually](#updating-coredns-add-on) section\.
+If you have not added the CoreDNS Amazon EKS add\-on, the CoreDNS self\-managed add\-on is still running on your cluster\.
+You can update the CoreDNS self\-managed add\-on using the procedure in [Updating the CoreDNS self\-managed add\-on](#updating-coredns-add-on)\.

 ## Adding the CoreDNS Amazon EKS add\-on<a name="adding-coredns-eks-add-on"></a>

 Select the tab with the name of the tool that you want to use to add the CoreDNS Amazon EKS add\-on to your cluster with\.

+**Important**
+Before adding the CoreDNS Amazon EKS add\-on, confirm that you do not self\-manage any settings that Amazon EKS will start managing\.
+To determine which settings Amazon EKS manages, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------
 #### [ eksctl ]

-Add the `coredns` Amazon EKS add\-on with the following command\.
-Replace *`my-cluster`* \(including `<>`\) with the name of your cluster\.
+**To add the CoreDNS Amazon EKS add\-on using `eksctl`**
+Replace *`my-cluster`* \(including `<>`\) with the name of your cluster and then run the following command\.

 ```
 eksctl create addon --name coredns --cluster <my-cluster> --force